Thyroid Medication Can Worsen Blood Sugar Control in People with Diabetes

-Did you know that thyroid medication can worsen blood sugar?
-The “highlights of prescribing information” sheets available to pharmacists and doctors for medications such as Synthroid® (generic: levothyroxine) and Cytomel® (generic: liothyronine) warn that both these types of thyroid medication can worsen blood sugar control in diabetics and increase the need for diabetes medications, including insulin.
-I didn’t know this.
+Yes, thyroid medication can worsen blood sugar in those diagnosed with type 2 diabetes.
+The “highlights of prescribing information” sheets available to pharmacists and doctors for medications such as Synthroid® (levothyroxine) and Cytomel® (liothyronine) have warnings that they can worsen blood sugar control in people with diabetes and increase the need for diabetes medications, including insulin.

-When I began taking thyroid medication, I started to periodically feel unwell, similar to how I felt with high blood sugar.
+When I began taking thyroid medication, I started to periodically feel unwell, similar to how I felt with high blood sugar, before I put symptoms of type 2 diabetes into remission.
 I began to test my blood glucose more often and discovered it was routinely spiking as high as the mid-to-high 10 mmol/L (~190 mg/dl) for seemingly no reason.

 Effect of thyroid medication on blood sugar